 Do your best to keep blood sugars controlled during your hospital stay to help lower the risk of infections or complications to have a speedy recovery.

 Ask questions until you are satisfied and really understand the answers.
+Have someone in the room with you for a second pair of ears.
+Take notes.

 When ready for discharge make sure you understand your home discharge orders.